-In the farthest coast of Camarines Sur is a paradise hidden in an underdeveloped and rural soil, where white sand beaches, limestone cliffs, islands and islets are common scenery.
+Caramoan is a paradise in the farthest coast of Camarines Sur, hidden in an underdeveloped and rural soil where white sand beaches, limestone cliffs, islands and islets are common scenery.

 A peninsular town, Caramoan is a group of islands and islets scattered in the Pacific Ocean, endowed with nature’s beauty and preserved by its seclusion.

 Made famous by the hit global reality show franchise “Survivor”, Caramoan s is blessed with numerous islands with fine white sand, lagoons, caves, limestone cliffs and rocks, and rich marine life giving a new definition to an island experience.
 But even before the “Survivor” series, there was already Caramoan – beautifully unspoiled and unexploited.

 With its natural beauty and rich history, Caramoan stands proud as a real tourism gem of Bicolandia that holds a promise of a perfect tropical island adventure!

 How to Get to Caramoan